abajwa-hw/ntpd-stack/README.md

-#### An Ambari Stack for NSLCD
+#### An Ambari Stack for NTPD
-Ambari stack for easily installing and managing NSLCD on HDP cluster
+Ambari stack for easily installing and managing NTPD on HDP cluster

 - Download HDP 2.2 sandbox VM image (Sandbox_HDP_2.2_VMware.ova) from [Hortonworks website](http://hortonworks.com/products/hortonworks-sandbox/)
 - Import Sandbox_HDP_2.2_VMware.ova into VMWare and set the VM memory size to 8GB